TERMS & CONDITIONS

 Lesson fees are subject to annual review.
 Where Lesson fees are increased as a result of such a review, the Teacher shall endeavour to give the Student at least one months’ notice of such increase.
 The Student shall have the right to terminate this agreement immediately on written notice to the Teacher without liability to pay for any further Lessons from the date of the increase in the event that the applicable Lesson fees increase.

-Each invoice must be paid within one calendar month from the date of issue (or the date of the lesson).
 I reserve the right to claim statutory interest at 8% above the Band of England base rate at the date the debt becomes overdue, in accordance with the Late Payment of Commercial Debts (interest) Act 1998.

 Any Lesson missed by the Student shall be paid for unless otherwise agreed with the Teacher.
 If the Teacher is unavailable to give any scheduled Lesson, the Lesson will be carried forward to another date.
 If this is not possible, any fee already paid will be used to pay for a future Lesson.
 An online replacement lesson may be offered at the discretion of the Teacher (please see additional details under COVID 19 heading).

 It is the responsibility of the Student to ensure they arrive at the Lesson on time.
-If I Student arrives for their lesson more than 10 minutes late (without prior notification), it is agreed that Lesson be counted as missed.
+If the Student arrives for their lesson more than 10 minutes late (without prior notification), it is agreed that the Lesson be counted as missed.
 Where applicable, a timetable will be provided to the school and published on school premises.
 The timetable is subject to change and the Student should check the notice board regularly for amendments.

 Termination of Agreement

-If the Student stops attending lessons during half-term, the Student is not entitled to a refund of any fees paid for the full Term.
+If the Student stops attending lessons during half-term, the Student is not entitled to a refund of any fees paid beyond this date.
 The Student is entitled to attend any lessons paid for.
 Individual circumstances will be considered.

-Where fees are not paid on time, the Teacher reserves the right, entirely at the Teacher’s discretion, to terminate the agreement with immediate effect by giving written notice of termination to the Student.
-The invoice will remain due.
+Where fees are not paid and a subscription is cancelled, the Teacher reserves the right, entirely at the Teacher’s discretion, to terminate this agreement with immediate effect by giving written notice of termination to the Student.
 This right to terminate is without prejudice to any other rights the Teacher may have.
 Should payment be made late, tuition may be reinstated; however, Lessons missed through late payment will be forfeited.
 Similarly, in the case of the subscriptions, a payment might bounce or not go through due to a banking error, out-of-date card, or other reason outside the control of the Teacher.
 In this instance, tuition would necessarily discontinue because it can only occur where the payment is successful.
 Should a failed payment later be rectified, Lessons missed between the date of the failed payment and date of rectification will be forfeited by the Student.
 Lessons will stop immediately following cancellation of fees.
 The process of rectification may involve cancelling the existing plan and re-registering using up-to-date payment details.

 If the Teacher, in his or her reasonable opinion, feels unable to continue tuition on account of unreasonable conduct by the Student or anyone connected with the Student, the fees for any outstanding lessons will not be refundable.